 Once a student leaves New Way, we offer a post-secondary transitional program called Northbridge College Success Program.
 Northbridge is designed to support students as they transition from high school to the post-secondary endeavor of their choice.
 Our students are capable of reaching every goal they set.
 Northbridge’s system of support ensures their success.

-New Way Academy maintains high expectations for student conduct and responsibility.
-A positive discipline program that utilizes logical consequences, problem solving strategies and a token economy system fosters strong character and appropriate behavior.
+New Way Academy maintains high expectations for student conduct and responsibility utilizing Positive Behavioral Interventions and Supports (PBIS).
+PBIS is an evidence-based three-tiered framework to improve and integrate all of the data, systems, and practices affecting student outcomes every day.
+It utilizes logical consequences, problem solving strategies and a token economy system fosters strong character and appropriate behavior.
 Emphasis is placed on rewarding accomplishments and applauding successes.
 Teachers provide positive attention for appropriate behavior and structure in the classroom to help students stay productive and focused.
 Discipline is facilitated by preventative structure, clear expectations and appropriate consequences.
 Specialized plans are developed when general routines and procedures are not effective for individual students.

 While students do not wear uniforms, there is a dress code that we ask students to follow.